Community pharmacy patient safety errors increase by 64%

 Source: National Pharmacy Association

-Mistakes made by community pharmacists at work rocketed by 64% between April 2018 and June 2018 according to latest figures compiled by the National Pharmacy Association (NPA).
+Mistakes made by community pharmacists at work rocketed by 64% between April 2018 and June 2018 according to figures compiled by the National Pharmacy Association (NPA).

 Data also show that in nearly half of cases (45%) the main reason for the error was put down to workload and time pressures.
 Workplace pressures were blamed in only 4% of cases in the previous quarter, the NPA found.